kcsadow/website/research.md

 **Working Papers**

 “Does Access to an Algorithmic Decision-making Tool Change Child Protective Service Caseworkers’ Investigation Decisions?”
-(Revise and Re-submit; with Maria Fitzpatrick and Chris Wildeman)
+(Revise and Re-submit at JHR; with Maria Fitzpatrick and Chris Wildeman)

 “Asthma Management in Schools: A Tool for Reducing Absenteeism?” (with Maria Fitzpatrick, Chelsea Chen, Sophia Day, Kevin Konty, and Kira Argenio)